 Minimal Risk: Minimal risk for a prisoner means that the probability and magnitude of physical or psychological harm that is normally encountered in the daily lives, or in the routine medical, dental, or psychological examination of healthy persons.

-Submission: In addition to the submission requirements for initial review described in policy and procedure, Initial Review, the PI must submit a completed Research Involving Prisoners form and documentation of approval from the detention or correctional facility involved to CPHS must be submitted, if applicable.
+Submission: In addition to the submission requirements for initial review described in policy and procedure, Initial Review, the PI must complete the panel on research involving prisoners.
+Documentation of approval from the detention or correctional facility involved to CPHS must be submitted, if applicable.

-Assigning Reviewers: ORSC Staff will schedule initial review for all research involving prisoners for review at a Full Board meeting.
-ORSC Staff will ensure that the subcommittee that reviews the research has at least one prisoner advocate.
+Assigning Reviewers: IRB Staff will schedule initial review for all research involving prisoners for review at a Full Board meeting.
+IRB Staff will ensure that the subcommittee that reviews the research has at least one prisoner advocate.

 Review Process: In addition to the criteria for approval outlined in policy and procedure Initial Review, the IRB has additional responsibilities when reviewing research involving prisoners.
 The IRB must determine that:

-a.
-The research represents one of the categories of research permissible under Item 7 above.
+- The research represents one of the categories of research permissible as noted above.

 - Any possible advantages accruing to the prisoner through his or her participation in the research, when compared to the general living conditions, medical care, quality of food, amenities and opportunity for earnings in the prison, are not of such a magnitude that his or her ability to weigh the risks of the research against the value of such advantages in the limited choice environment of the prison is impaired.

 - The risks involved in the research are commensurate with risks that would be accepted by non-prisoner volunteers.

 - Procedures for the selection of participants within the prison are fair to all prisoners and immune from arbitrary intervention by prison authorities or prisoners.
 Unless the Principal Investigator provides to CPHS justification in writing for following some other procedures, control participants must be selected randomly from the group of available prisoners who meet the characteristics needed for that particular research project.